 Varicose Veins are enlarged veins that are swollen and raised above the surface of the skin.
-They can be dark purple or blue, and look twisted and bulging.
-Varicose Veins are commonly found on the backs of the calves or on the inside of the leg.
+They can be dark purple or blue and look twisted and bulging.
+Varicose Veins usually occur in the legs of the calves or on the inside of the leg.
 Veins have one-way valves that help keep blood flowing towards the heart.
 When the valves become weak or damaged and do not close properly, blood can back up and pool in the veins causing them to get larger.

-The resulting condition is known as Venous Insufficiency or Venous Reflux.
-Varicose Veins may lead to complications such as pain, blood clots, or skin ulcers.
+The resulting condition is known as reflux.
+Varicose Veins may lead to complications such as pain, itching or burning, skin color changes around the veins, blood clots, or skin ulcers (National Heart, Lung, and Blood Institute [NHLBI], 2014; updated 2023).

 Duplex Ultrasound is considered the gold standard for diagnosis of superficial venous incompetence.
-The CEAP (clinical, etiology, anatomy, pathophysiology) classification system is used to describe the degree of varicosity.
+The CEAP classification system is used to describe the degree of varicosity.
 The "C" part of CEAP classification is more useful and practical in rating the severity of Varicose Veins:

-- C0: No visible or palpable signs of venous disease - C1: Telangiectasis (Spider Veins) or Reticular Veins - C2: Varicose Veins (diameter of vein is > 3 mm) - C3: Edema - C4a: Pigmentation and eczema - C4b: Lipodermatosclerosis and atrophie blanche - C5: Healed venous ulcer - C6: Active venous ulcer
+- C0: No visible or palpable signs of venous disease - C1: Telangiectasis (Spider Veins) or reticular veins - C2: Varicose Veins (diameter of vein is > 3 mm) - C3: Edema - C4a: Pigmentation and eczema - C4b: Lipodermatosclerosis and atrophie blanche - C5: Healed venous ulcer - C6: Active venous ulcer